-Budgeted cost: £35,300
+Budgeted cost: £29,800

-Activity Evidence/Rationale that supports this approach Challenge number(s) addressed SPECTRA assessments X 8 The assessments ensure that we have a greater range of strategies to support pupils, who have worked through our graduated response to behaviour within school.
-The reports completed by SPECTRA are often used to make further referrals to other services, such as Bee-U. For the 8 assessments carried out, 6 have been for PP students.
-1, 3 &4 Homework club run by 2 members of staff.
-The homework club runs over 4 nights and it supports pupils who consistently struggle to access their homework from home, either due to internet/equipment issues or because they benefit from the additional support of a TA when completing their homework.
+Activity Evidence/Rationale that supports this approach Challenge number(s) addressed SPECTRA assessments The assessments ensure that we have a greater range of strategies to support pupils, who have worked through our graduated response to behaviour within school.
+The reports completed by SPECTRA are often used to make further referrals to other services, such as Bee-U. 1, 3 &4 Homework club run by 2 members of staff.
+The homework club runs over 4 nights, and it supports pupils who consistently struggle to access their homework from home, either due to internet/equipment issues or because they benefit from the additional support of a TA when completing their homework.
 2 &3 MAT Coordinator The Corbet School has high expectations of all pupils.
 Some pupils are identified as being 'More Able and/or Talented' and a Coordinator is in post to ensure that all departmental areas strive to realise the full potential of these pupils.
-2&3 Revision skills seminar/resources We are committed to ensuring that all pupils are well-prepared around revision skills and techniques, leading up to their GCSE examinations 2&3 HLTA delivering Ruth Miskin's Synthetic Phonic programme Annual reading and spelling tests reveal that we have a small number of students with exceptionally low reading and spelling ages.
-We have recognised the need to employ an intervention which is going to support our pupils to make accelerated levels of progress in their literacy, 2&3 Directed intervention, such as Maths tuition.
+2&3 Revision skills seminar/resources We are committed to ensuring that all pupils are well-prepared around revision skills and techniques, leading up to their GCSE exams 2&3 HLTA delivering Ruth Miskin's Synthetic Phonic programme Annual reading and spelling tests reveal that we have a small number of pupils with exceptionally low reading and spelling ages.
+We have recognised the need to employ an intervention which is going to support our pupils to make accelerated levels of progress in their literacy.
+2&3 Directed intervention, such as Maths tuition.
 For those pupils who have significant gaps in their numeracy development, we use a Maths tutor to support pupils in making accelerated levels of progress around specific topics.
 2&3 Access arrangement testing We closely monitor pupils in all year groups around the use of access arrangements and once the pupils reach KS4, they are then formally assessed by an external assessor.
-The access arrangements used ensure that pupils are not put at an advantage but rather they demonstrate a pupil's current way of working and enables 2 &3 pupils to achieve on par with their peers.
-IDL literacy and numeracy programmes For pupils where there are gaps in their literacy and numeracy, we employ IDL literacy and numeracy programmes during morning tutor times.
-This intervention has proved to be extremely successful for a number of our students.
+The access arrangements used ensure that pupils are not put at an advantage but rather they demonstrate a pupil's current way of working and enables pupils to achieve on par with their peers.
+2 &3

+Activity Evidence/Rationale that supports this approach Challenge number(s) addressed IDL literacy and numeracy programmes For pupils where there are gaps in their literacy and numeracy, we employ IDL literacy and numeracy programmes during morning tutor times.
+This intervention has proved to be extremely successful for a number of our pupils.
 2&3